sbt-coursera/sbt-coursera/README.md

 where `partIdOfGradingProject` is one of the assignment part ids used in the `projectDetailsMap` of the main `build.sbt` file.
 Defining the `partIdOfGradingProject` setting can also be done when running from the command line:

- > ``sbt `(partIdOfGradingProject in submissionProject) := "idString"` submission/grade``
+ > ``sbt 'set (partIdOfGradingProject in submissionProject) := "idString"' submission/grade``

-The `submission/grade` task will then unpack the source, compile it, compile the tests, run the tests, run the stylechecker, and upload the generated feedback via the coursera API.
+The `submission/grade` task will then unpack the source, compile it, compile the tests, run the tests, run the stylechecker, and output the feedback and grade to stderr.

 ### Settings.offlineMode